robindittmar/coding_challenge/README.md

 ##### How do you prove it?

-The first piece of proof is comparing the output of the program with the contents of the `messages.json` file.
-The first five entries of the `[messages][i][message]` object are identical to the outputted text.
+The first piece of proof is comparing the output of the program with the contents of `messages.json`.
+The first five entries of the `[messages][i][message]` object are identical to the output.

 The second piece of proof is running the ROT13 cipher on the outputted text, either manually or utilizing tools like [rot13.com](https://rot13.com/)